 Master of Education (M.Ed.) in Special Education

-The M.Ed. in Special Education is a 32 semester hour program that blends the latest research-based classroom work delivered by current practitioners, with hands-on clinical experiences under the guidance of experienced special education mentors in local area schools and Concordia Appointed supervisor.
+The M.Ed. in Special Education is a 31 semester hour program that blends the latest research-based classroom work delivered by current practitioners, with hands-on clinical experiences under the guidance of experienced special education mentors in local area schools and Concordia Appointed supervisor.
 This Special Education program has been approved by the Teacher Standards and Practices Commission.
 Candidates may apply and begin in fall, spring, or summer term.
-The program is offered on-campus or online.
+The program is fully online.
 The program may be completed in six semesters, but a student is free to complete the program at a slower rate as the coursework allows.
 Clinical Practicum experiences are offered in fall and spring semesters upon completion of all required special education courses.
 There may be up to two required seminars embedded per practicum experience.

 Locations & Delivery: